All Episodes

 Nobody believes anything they're told.

-People still believe the government when push came to shove.
+And then yet people still believe the government when push came to shove.

-And you'd be like, why?
+And you're like, why?

 But they do.

-government etc so i can understand and and and well i feel every sympathy i can empathize with with the decision people made made to take the death jab but i cannot find it so easy to forgive is the way people have pretended that never happened and that they now look to the system that that betrayed them and poisoned them and killed their loved ones,
+What I cannot find it so easy to forgive is the way people have pretended that never happened and that they now look to the system that betrayed them and poisoned them and killed their loved ones, that they are now looking to the same system to be their savior.

-I mean, hang on a second guys.
+I mean, hang on a second, guys.

-These people killed your loved ones and you're now going, yeah, but think how much better it will be when the Reform Party gets in.
+These people killed your loved ones and you're now going, yeah, but think how much better it will be when the reform party gets in.

 They're all part of the same problem.